The top 15 shows on Amazon Prime Video

 Updated .
 What changed?

 Rejoice binge-watchers!
-Amazon Prime has reached Canada shores, so there’s no better time to take advantage of Amazon’s streaming service.
-You’ll soon feel like a kid in a dairy, with the lollies overwhelming you and sending you square-eyed.
+Amazon Prime has reached Canadian shores, so there’s no better time to take advantage of Amazon’s streaming service.
+You’ll soon feel like a kid in a candy store with all the options available.
 Here’s what we recommend you gorge on first.

 Developed by Eric Kripke, the man behind popular shows like Supernatural and Revolution, The Boys follows a team of vigilantes as they try to counter superpowered individuals who abuse their abilities.
 In other words, it gives viewers a worthy pack of antiheroes to root for.